Self-Supervised Siamese Autoencoders: A Siamese Denoising Autoencoder

 \paragraph{Predictor.} The predictor is a two-layer MLP, the same as in SimSiam \citep{chen2021exploring}.
 It maps the latent representations $\z_1$ and $\z_2$ to another latent space to produce two embeddings $\mathbf{p}_1$ and $\mathbf{p}_2$.
 Both $\z_i$ and $\mathbf{p}_j$ ($i, j \in \{ 1, 2 \}$ and $i \neq j$) have the same dimensionality since they are compared to each other later.
 We depict the full structure with the encoder, projector, decoder, and predictor in Figure~\ref{fig:components}.

 \paragraph{Loss.} The loss for SidAE comprises two terms, one for the Siamese and one for the autoencoder part of the network.
-The former is applied for comparing $\z_1$ to $\mathbf{p}_2$ and $\z_2$ to $\mathbf{p}_1$.
-The latter compares the reconstructions $\x_1'$ and $\x_2'$ to the augmented inputs $\x_1$ and $\x_2$, respectively.
+The former is applied for comparing $\z_1$ to $\mathbf{p}_2$ and $\z_2$ to $\mathbf{p}_1$, and the latter compares the reconstructions $\x_1'$ and $\x_2'$ to the raw inputs, $\x_1$ and $\x_2$, respectively.
 In SimSiam, the subcomponents of the loss are scaled by $\frac{1}{2}$, which amounts to scaling the whole loss by $\frac{1}{2}$.
-We do the same for the autoencoder term of the loss.
-Additionally, we introduce a weighting term on the Siamese and autoencoder parts of the loss by setting a parameter $w \in [0,1]$.
+We do the same for the autoencoder part of the loss.
+Additionally, we introduce a weighting term on the Siamese (si) and autoencoder (dae) parts of the loss by setting a parameter $w \in [0,1]$.
 This parameter controls the magnitude of the relative importance of each mechanism in the model.
-The full loss $L_{\operatorname{sidae}}$ is given by \looseness=-1
+The full loss $L_{\operatorname{sidae}}$ of SidAE is given by \looseness=-1